Pinning control of social fairness in the Ultimatum game

-To understand the bistability, the probability density distribution of the order parameter $\langle p\rangle$ within the bistable interval is calculated, shown in Fig.~\ref{fig:lattice}(b).
-The typical bimodal structure can be seen, and with the increase of $N_p$, the low fairness peak shrinks, and the other peak around $\langle p\rangle =0.5$ rises as expected.
-Furthermore, a hysteresis loop is also shown in Fig.~\ref{fig:lattice}(c), where the evolution of the fairness state depends on the history.
-These observations strengthen the first-order nature of phase transition.
+To see how long it takes to reach the high fairness state, the average converging time $t_c$ is computed for different $N_p$, shown in Fig.~\ref{fig:lattice}(b).
+We see that $t_c$ decreases as a function of $N_p$ approximated as $t_c\sim e^{-\beta N_p}$ with $\beta\approx 0.148$.
+The trend is understandable, since the more pinning individuals are, the greater the impact of pinning control is, thus the faster convergence to the target state.
+Furthermore, the probabilities towards $S_h$ and $S_l$ are also given for several cases of $N_p$ in Fig.~\ref{fig:lattice}(c).
+It shows that with the increase of $N_p$, the probability towards $S_h$ is gradually increased as expected, since the basin of attraction for the high fairness state expands.
+At $N_p=30$, this evolution to $S_h$ is at half chance, while this probability reaches $100\%$ for the case of $N_p=50$.

-From the practice point of view, the pinning control might need financial support externally, it's natural to ask what's the difference between pinned and unpinned individuals in terms of payoffs, since this is directly related to how much cost is needed.
+From the practice point of view, the pinning control might need financial support externally, it's natural to ask what's the difference between pinned and unpinned individuals in terms of payoffs, since this is related to how much cost is needed.
 Thus, we provide the PDF of their payoffs respectively for both unsuccessfully and successfully pinned to the high fairness state, in Fig.~\ref{fig:Earnings}(a) and (b).
-When failed to approach the target state, Fig.~\ref{fig:Earnings}(a) shows that the payoffs of pinned players are significantly lower than unpinned on average, additional cost might be needed to compensate for their loss.
-But once the fairness state is reached, the two payoffs are very close, no more cost is required afterwards.
+When failed to approach the target state, Fig.~\ref{fig:Earnings}(a) shows that the payoff of pinned players is significantly lower than unpinned on average, additional cost might be needed to compensate for their loss.
+But once the fairness state is reached, the two payoffs are very close, no compensation is required afterwards.